BahodirMarupov/app-dictionary/README.md

 # app-dictionary
-#<-- spring boot & thymeleaf -->
+<-- spring boot & thymeleaf -->
-This is a program designed to save and repeat the words you remember.
+This is a program designed to save and repeat the words you learnt.